knative/docs/blog/README.md

 1. [Sign the Contributor License Agreements](https://github.com/knative/community/blob/master/CONTRIBUTING.md#contributor-license-agreements) if you have not yet done so.
 1. Familiarize yourself with the Markdown format for existing blog posts in the [docs repository](https://github.com/knative/docs/tree/master/blog).
 Blog posts are categorized into different directories.
 You can explore the directories to find examples.
-1. Write out your blog post in a text editor of your choice.
+1. Write your blog post in a text editor of your choice.
 1. On the same link from step 2, click through one of the categories, and click the Create new file button.
 Paste your content into the editor.
 Name the file to match the proposed title of the blog post, but don’t put the date in the file name.
 The blog reviewers will work with you on the final file name and the date the blog will be published.
 1. When you save the file, GitHub will walk you through the pull request process.
 1. A blog post reviewer will review your submission and work with you on feedback and final details.
 When the blog post is approved, the blog will be scheduled for publication.